langdon/summit-2015-lab-15812/labs/chapter5.md

 #### Parameters

 We want to allow some of the values in the kubernetes files to be changed at deployment time.
-Edit the Nulecule file to add parameters `db_user`, `db_pass`, `db_name`
+Edit the Nulecule file to add the following parameters.
+Items without a default value will require input during deployment time.
+Replace the contents of the `params:` section with the list of parameters.

         ...
           - name: wordpress
             params:
               - name: image
                 description: wordpress docker image
-                default: wordpress
               - name: db_user
                 description: wordpress database username
                 default: wp_user